jonchaney/tonedream/README.md

 ![artist_page](docs/images/artist-page.png)

 All user's on tonedream can be the admin of multiple artists.
-They can upload their music, or other if they are a record label, and allow others to download it.
+They can upload their music and allow others to download it.
 They also have the option of making it only available for streaming.
 Above is a screenshot of an album page.

 ## Search